umarhassan-mitodl/15.821-fall-2002/content/pages/assignments.md

 Guest Lecture: Jim Ferry, President, Boston Innovation Group (or BIG).

 Mr. Ferry is one of the leading practitioners of exploratory market research in the Boston area, and is also a professional focus group moderator.
-You can check out his website at: {{% resource_link "9383c152-dfe9-4473-b624-a8fb9d33f591" "https://www.facebook.com/pages/Boston-Innovation-Group/128336444012128?sk=info&tab=page\_info" %}}
+You can check out his website at: [https://www.facebook.com/pages/Boston-Innovation-Group/128336444012128?sk=info&tab=page\_info](https://www.facebook.com/pages/Boston-Innovation-Group/128336444012128?sk=info&tab=page_info)

 We will do several exploratory research/idea generation exercises in class.